moderndatacompany/dataos.info/docs/architecture/index.md

 - The depots & APIs provide the input/output ports, while the stacks like [Flare](/resources/stacks/flare/) & [Benthos](/resources/stacks/benthos/) are used to configure the transformation logic on the data products.
 All the while, the system provides you with end-to-end observability, monitoring & customizability to define metrics or SLOs for different stages of the data product’s lifecycle, and provision computes & clusters with DataOS Resources on demand.
 - The separation of Compute & Storage allows the users to scale both independently & optimize costs while building & experimenting with new data products.
 - The native governance with Heimdall & Gateway ensures granular access control on every aspect of data products, Metis provides the ability to discover, understand & categorize the data products, and Poros automates the orchestration.
-- The interfaces of applications like [Lens](/interfaces/lens/), [Workbench](/interfaces/workbench/) & [Atlas](/interfaces/atlas/) enable data developers to experiment with data products quickly and in a self-serve manner.
+- The interfaces of applications like [Lens](/interfaces/lens/) and [Workbench](/interfaces/workbench/) enable data developers to experiment with data products quickly and in a self-serve manner.
 - The niche capabilities as provided with DataOS Resources like [Service](/resources/service/) & [Container stack](/resources/stacks/container/) allow one to create data products even for the edge cases.
 - Abstractions over all the parts of the aforementioned micro-services architecture and the open standards used while building them makes the system flexible and customizable towards the addition of new tools & technologies.